rexkenley/d365EmailTemplate/README.md

 A d365 CE package that would allow users to create visually rich email templates.

-*Currently working on the pcf version of this contro.
+*Currently working on the pcf version of this product.
 Please let me know if any of my changes break current functionality.
 Thank you.*

 ## Installation